dillonkearns/gitbook-elm-graphql/chapter1.md

 `Debug.crash` may cause our program to fail at run-time, but it is actually a neat trick for getting our program to succeed at compile-time.
 It essentially tells the compiler to not check the pieces that we're still working on.
 That let's us check that what we've completed so far compiles and take smaller steps.

-We're using another technique to keep the steps small.
-Instead of filling in what our `SelectionSet` will decode to, we're effectively leaving that blank for now by using a type variable, `notSureYet`.
-Since `notSureYet` is lowercase, it's a type variable, which just means it's a placeholder for any type.
-Once we finish building our **selection set**, the compiler will actually be able to infer the type for us so there's not any reason to worry about it yet.
-We could also omit the  type annotation like we did for the `viewerSelection` constant.
+We're also omitting the type annotations for now.
+Once we finish building our **selection sets**, the compiler will actually be able to infer the types for us so there's not any reason to worry about it yet.

 The `Debug.crash` is handy here because Elm treats its type in a special way.
 It's like a wild card, it has whatever type it needs to.
 For example, if we wrote `1 + viewerSelection`, it would compile, and the compiler would suggest that we annotate `viewerSelection` as a number.